Develop a Striking and Fielding Game!

 Criterion C: Applying and performing

 Students are assessed on their ability to perform key skills when playing these striking and fielding games in class.
-When students are playing kickball and cricket I look and see if they are making the effort to follow the rules, team strategy, communicate and perform the skills correctly, emphasizing technique over the result.
+When students are playing cricket I look and see if they are making the effort to follow the rules, team strategy, communicate and perform the skills correctly, emphasizing technique over the result.

 ATL’s focused on in this unit